jelujelu/single_cell_segmentation/README.md

 =======
 # single_cell_segmentation
-The classification FCN is modified based on the code from  https://github.com/imlab-uiip/keras-segnet The faster R-CNN is modified based on the code from  https://github.com/yhenon/keras-frcnn
->>>>>>> 0d8a1672a422e0db16da21e5ee593a8d8823f466

 This single cell segmentation method is a multistep, sequential method.
 Manually segmenting cells is a physically taxing and time consuming process.